alexyin1212/chat50/README.md

 # Sidechat50

 Sidechat50 is a website implementation of the popular social networking app Sidechat.
 Sidechat has grown significantly in popularity on college campuses, allowing students to anonymously create a wide range of posts, from hilarious memes to sad stories.
+On our website, users will be able to register and account, create posts visible to all users, and keep track of how many likes their posts get.

 ## Installation
 Please download Flask and the CS50 library